 Mark Davies was an event horse rider who died as a result of an accident.
 His parents established the fund in his memory to help those injured in a horse related accident where no other help is readily available, helping improve and maintain their quality of life.
 In practical terms, the fund has provided wheelchairs, special beds, house adaptations, stair lifts, travel expenses for family visits and financial assistance to help individuals over their immediate problems.
 The fund also campaigns on safety and raises awareness of issues affecting equestrians.

 If you need assistance with your mobility in or out of your home, it can often be helpful to have specific pieces of equipment to help you.
 The NHS may be able to provide you with everything you need, but you may want additional equipment or need it sooner than the NHS can provide it.
-Mobility Hire offer long term and short term equipment rental, including mobility scooters, wheelchairs, commodes, hoists, riser chairs and adjustable beds.
-They can deliver to your home within 1 day.
-You will have to pay for any equipment you hire from Mobility Hire.
+Mobility Hire offer both short and long term equipment rental including mobility scooters, wheelchairs, commodes, hoists, riser chairs and adjustable beds.
+They can deliver to your home and you will have to pay for any equipment you hire from Mobility Hire.

 The Mobility Trust is a charity that provides powered wheelchairs and scooters to severely disabled adults and children who cannot obtain them through any of the statutory sources or purchase such equipment themselves, allowing individuals to live their lives to their full potential.
 As well as providing funding, the charity will also arrange and fund for an assessment to be completed by a Senior Occupational Therapist to ensure that the equipment is correct for the individuals clinical need.